Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 Moscow, Russia: August 10, 2010

 [Moscow was overwhelmed with an unusual and abnormal heat wave in August.
 It was over 40 degrees Celsius everyday and the usual weather at that time was 20 or 21 degrees.
 The weather at 5:00 pm (the usual time that Srila Maharaja would give class) was too hot for him.
 Therefore, the festival organizers decided that the only way the Moscow 2010 Harikatha Festival could continue with Srila Narayana Gosvami Maharaja giving lectures would be for him to do so in the morning, at 6am, when the weather was cool.
 Due to the weather, the time of the day, and his health, Srila Maharaja spoke for 15 minutes, and then went back to his room.
 He instructed the sannyasis to continue speaking from the Srimad-Bhagavatam for the next hour, as he would also do if he would be physically present.
-Here is a transcription of that beautiful discourse, and if you would like to see the video, please visit this link.]
+Here is a transcription of that beautiful discourse.]

 Srila Vyasadeva was no ordinary man.
 [He is the literary incarnation of God, the manifestation of Lord Narayana who manifested all the ancient Vedic literatures.]
 He first compiled Vedanta-sutra, which I am going to publish.
 But this scripture was very, very difficult for people of this age to understand, and therefore he wrote the Mahabharata and so many Puranas.
 Moreover, it was in the Mahabharata that all eighteen chapters of Sri Bhagavad-gita were situated.